Read time: 2 minutes

 📈 Resale Data Analysis: Discovering this month’s best and worst performing classic cars

-📣 Classic Car News: The latest updates from the industry
+📣 Classic Car News: An update from the industry

 5 of the Best, 5 of the Worst

-Each month we gather sales data from classic car sellers across the globe, and turn it into a bite-sized email for your consumption.
+Each month we gather sales data from classic car sellers across the globe.

-With every update we’ll give you five of the best performers, and five of the worst.
+With every update we’ll give you a snapshot: five of the best performers, and five of the worst.

 5 of the Best